EIDA/mediatorws/README.rst

 **Federator**: Federate *fdsnws-station*, *fdsnws-dataselect*, and *eidaws-wfcatalog* requests across all EIDA nodes.
 This means, a user can issue a request against a *federator* endpoint without having to know where the data is hosted.
-In order to discover the information location, either the *eidaws-routing* or the *eidaws-stationlite* web service is used.
+In order to discover the information location the *eidaws-stationlite* web service is used.

 **StationLite**: A lightweight *fdsnws-station* web service providing routing information.
 The stream epoch information is returned fully resolved (Stream